-- The municipality has transferred to the buyer the significant risks and rewards of ownership of the goods.
-The municipality retains neither continuing managerial involvement to the degree usually associated with - The municipality retains helicier continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold. - The amount of revenue can be measured reliably. - It is probable that the economic benefits or service potential associated with the transaction will flow to the municipality. - The costs incurred or to be incurred in respect of the transaction can be measured reliably.
+- The municipality has transferred to the buyer the significant risks and rewards of ownership of the goods. - The municipality retains neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold. - The amount of revenue can be measured reliably. - It is probable that the economic benefits or service potential associated with the transaction will flow to the municipality. - The costs incurred or to be incurred in respect of the transaction can be measured reliably.